Overview

 UK entry requirements

-• BTEC Level 3 Extended Diploma DMM in Health & Social Care, Applied Science, Sport.
+- BTEC Level 3 National Extended Diploma DMM in Health & Social Care, Applied Science (all pathways) or most variations of Sport.

-• BTEC Level 3 Diploma DM in Health & Social Care, Applied Science, Sport with an A Level at grade C in Biology, Human Biology, Chemistry, Applied Science, Physics .
+- BTEC Level 3 National Diploma DM in Health & Social Care, Applied Science or most variations of Sport with an A Level at grade C in Biology, Human Biology, Chemistry, Applied Science or Physics .

-• BTEC Level 3 Subsidiary Diploma Merit in Health & Social Care, Applied Science, Sport, with two A Levels at grades BB in any subject.
+- BTEC Level 3 National Extended Certificate Merit in Health & Social Care, Applied Science or most variations of Sport, with two A Levels at grades BB including Biology, Human Biology, Chemistry, Applied Science or Physics.

-• Access to Higher Education Diploma Obtain a minimum of 112 UCAS tariff points in the Access to HE Diploma with 45 credits at Level 3.
-Subjects accepted : Health Science, Health and Human Sciences, Health Professions, Health and Social Care, Health Studies, Medicine, Medical Science, Nursing, Occupational Therapy, Physiotherapy, Science, Science in Health Professions
+- Access to Higher Education Diploma Obtain a minimum of 112 UCAS tariff points in the Access to HE Diploma with 45 credits at Level 3.
+Subjects accepted : Health Science, Health and Human Sciences, Health Professions, Health and Social Care, Health Studies, Medicine, Medical Science, Nursing, Nursing & Health Professions, Occupational Therapy, Physiotherapy, Science, Science in Health Professions

-• T levels : Merit overall and grade C in A level Science subject (Health, Healthcare Science and Science)
+- T levels : Merit overall in Health, Healthcare Science or Science, plus grade C in A level Science subject

 Brunel University London is committed to raising the aspirations of our applicants and students.
 We will fully review your UCAS application and, where we’re able to offer a place, this will be personalised to you based on your application and education journey.